GOP Tax Plan: Savaging Medicaid to Transfer Wealth Upward

 - George W. Bush.
 Remember, Bush inherited a budget surplus from Bill Clinton, but that didn’t last long.
 In 2001 and 2003, he enacted two massive tax cuts primarily benefiting the rich: People with incomes of over a million dollars stood to gain at least $18,000, which was more than 30 times larger than the cuts enjoyed by average Americans.
 The Clinton surplus sunk to a deficit of 3.6 percent of GDP in just four years.
-To be fair, anemic economic growth during the Bush years was not helped by the Fed’s policy of easy money which led to a subprime mortgage frenzy.

 Tax Cuts Don’t Pay for Themselves

 Since he has demonstrated little aptitude or appreciation of history, Donald Trump is not likely to learn from past missteps of Ronald Reagan or George W. Bush.
 Further, he can safely ignore non-partisan economic research from the likes of the Library of Congress’s Congressional Research Service, which was muzzled by Senate Majority Leader Mitch McConnell for rendering information not to the Republican’s liking.
-Here is their conclusion, by the way:
+Here is its conclusion, by the way:

 The results of the analysis suggest that changes over the past 65 years in the top marginal tax rate and the top capital gains tax rate do not appear correlated with economic growth.
 The reduction in the top tax rates appears to be uncorrelated with savings, investment and productivity growth.
 The top tax rates appear to have little or no relation to the size of the economic pie.